 This post may contain affiliate links.
 Please read our disclosure policy.

-Buttermilk Syrup is creamy, rich with brown sugar, buttermilk, and butter, and somewhat reminiscent of caramel.
-However, it isn’t nearly as sweet as a traditional caramel sauce and it’s pure breakfast heaven when poured over a stack of hot pancakes.
+Creamy and rich, with brown sugar, buttermilk, and butter, this Buttermilk Syrup reminds me of caramel sauce while still being refreshingly light.
+And, it’s pure breakfast heaven when poured over a stack of hot pancakes.

 Buttermilk Syrup is a must for pancake or waffle breakfasts!